edheltzel/dotfiles/README.md

   - [ ] include New install process (makefile)
 - [x] add customizations to lazyvim
 - [x] add vscode settings and symlink to dotfiles
-- [ ] consider using XDG
 - [ ] Look into [Tuckr](https://github.com/RaphGL/Tuckr)

-### GNU Stow

-Originally I used a series of custom scripts to create symlinks, it worked but I've since switched to using [GNU Stow](https://www.gnu.org/software/stow/).
-I feel like everything is way more manageable and  easier to understand – I previously would have to review each script to make sure I wasn't going to break my system.

-## Makefile

-So with the addition of Stow, I've added a makefile to help with the process of managing each Stow package.

-The following commands are available:

-- `all` - This is the Default, the same as `make stow`
-- `stow` - Symlink all dotfiles managed by Stow
-- `unstow` - Remove all dotfiles managed by Stow
-- `update` - Update all dotfiles and remove broken symlinks managed by Stow